BabylonJS/Documentation/content/How_To/material/Reflect.md

 As with MirrorTexture, you must set each RefractionTexture's [.renderList](/typedoc/classes/babylon.refractiontexture#renderlist) to an explicit list of meshes to show in the refraction, keeping efficiency in mind.

-You must also set each RefractionTexture's [.refractionPlane](/typedoc/classes/babylon.refractiontexture#refractionplane) to the [Plane](/typedoc/classes/babylon.plane) of refraction, with the Plane's normal pointing _out of_ the refractor (toward the viewer).
-You may set Plane coordinates directly, but it can be convenient to build the Plane from mesh geometry as described above for MirrorTexture (but without the `.scale(-1)`).
+You must also set each RefractionTexture's [.refractionPlane](/typedoc/classes/babylon.refractiontexture#refractionplane) to the [Plane](/typedoc/classes/babylon.plane) of refraction, with the plane's normal pointing _out of_ the refractor (_toward_ the viewer).
+You may set Plane coordinates directly, but it can be convenient to build the Plane from mesh geometry as described above for MirrorTexture (but without the `.scale(-1)` call).

-Finally, you must also set each RefractionTexture's [.indexOfRefraction](/typedoc/classes/babylon.refractiontexture#indexofrefraction) and [.depth](/typedoc/classes/babylon.refractiontexture#depth) to the index of refraction ([wikipedia](https://en.wikipedia.org/wiki/Refractive_index)) and thickness of the refractive plate to simulate.
+Finally, you must set each RefractionTexture's [.indexOfRefraction](/typedoc/classes/babylon.refractiontexture#indexofrefraction) and [.depth](/typedoc/classes/babylon.refractiontexture#depth) to the index of refraction ([wikipedia](https://en.wikipedia.org/wiki/Refractive_index)) and thickness of the refractive plate to simulate.

 <p>
 <Playground id="#1YAIO7#19" title="Changing Index Of Refraction" description="A plate with varying index of refraction." image="/img/playgroundsAndNMEs/divingDeeperReflectionRefraction15.jpg"/>